Lachlan-Mayne/english-notes/Peter/Marketing.md

 **PEGS and QANTAS:**
 - Qantas responded to a desire to save money through their implementation of Jetstar
-- For consumers motivated by comfort, safety, and
+- For consumers motivated by comfort, safety, and reliability, Qantas play up their reputation as one of the safest airlines

 **Consumer laws:**